JuliaLang/julia/JuliaSyntax/README.md

   of `GreenNode` (a lossless parse tree).
 We might need other tree types later.
 * Fancy parser generators still seem marginal for production compilers.
 We use a boring but flexible recursive descent parser.

+### Status

+The library is in pre-0.1 stage, but parses all of Base correctly with only a handful of failures remaining in the Base tests and standard library.
+The tree data structures should be somewhat usable but will evolve as we try out various use cases.

 # Examples